supertestnet/tapleaf-circuits/README.md

 });
 ```

 Now Paul must share the commitment hashes with Vicky, namely, initial_commitment_hashes and subsequent_commitment_hashes.
+These hashes will then be used to generate the three taproot addresses used in the challenge-response protocol.

 # Generate the bit commitment address

+The bit commitment address will contain 3 leaves:
+1. *Leaf 1:* Allows Vicky to spend the inputs of the bit commitment address after 10 blocks have passed.
+2. *Leaf 2:* Allows Paul and Vicky to cooperatively sign a 2/2 multisig to spend the inputs at any time.
+3. *Leaf 3:* Contains the actual bit commitment.
+Requires Paul to provide a valid full program trace in order to spend the inputs.

+This address is where Vicky will send funds if she believes Paul is misbehaving, because it forces him to provide a full trace of a valid program in order to spend the inputs.
+If he cannot, then Vicky can spend inputs after 10 blocks.
+This will be one of the three addresses used in the challenge-response proving system discussed later.

+One thing to note is that the creation of this (and the following two) addresses only relies on knowing the *hashes of the preimages* not the preimages themselves.

 Paul and Vicky should both do this independently, then compare the bitcoin addresses to make sure they are the same.

 ```javascript
 // Below we construct the bitcommit address.
 This is where Vicky should send funds if Paul is misbehaving.
 It forces him to provide a full trace of a valid program.
 Otherwise Vicky can spend the funds after 10 blocks.